IndustrieCreative/odoo_addons/web_fieldattrs_helper/README.md

 The penultimate point highlights the fact that with the method proposed here, until a certain condition occurs, a particular command will never be executed.
 But if that command hides an error, for example of syntax, we will never know it unless we test all the conditions.
-This highlights that in order to have reliability with the proposed method we have to write ad hoc tests for each implementation of the _fah_compute_helper_fields() method.
+This highlights that, in order to have reliability with the proposed method, we have to write ad hoc tests for each implementation of the _fah_compute_helper_fields() method.